Losant/losant-mqtt-js/README.md

 <a name="gateway-sendmessage"></a>
 ### gateway.sendMessage(deviceId, message, callback)

-Sends a message for a remove device.
+Sends a message for a remote device.
 The message type must be a string and it can contain any arbitrary information.
 The message will be received by a remote gateway that has the specified deviceId attached and `device.receiveMessage` subscribed.

 ```javascript
 gateway.sendMessage('my-remote-device-id', 'Random text', function(err) {